Role of a sebum-regulating complex in correcting epidermal barrier parameters in patients with acne

 Abstract

-Aims: to determine the efficacy and safety of the “LA-KRY®” STOP ACNE with an innovative sebum-regulating complex in adolescents with mild acne.
+AIM: To assess the efficacy and safety of a topical formulation containing an innovative sebum-regulating complex in adolescents with mild acne.

 Full Text